 We do our level best to sort through the noise and bring you the best TV deals and reviews to help you make the right buying decisions, and steer clear of the sets worth avoiding.

 The short answer: The Samsung NU7020 range offers a lot of screen and the latest 4K picture technology for a crazy low price.
-Whether you want to buy the 43in, 50in, 55in or 65in, all four are available at £200 off, and each offers an impressive spec.
+Whether you want to buy the 43in, 50in, 55in or 65in, all four are available at some tempting prices, and each offers an impressive spec.

 It's one of Samsung's entry-level 4K LCD TVs, which means it doesn't have all the very latest picture technologies, and it doesn't benefit from a QLED screen, but it does offer all the basic features and key functions you'd expect from a 2018 4K TV.